Battle of Berezina: Aftermath

-The immediate result of the battle of Berezina had been simple: the French retreat went on, the Russian Army followed.
+The immediate result of the Battle of Berezina had been simple: the French retreat went on, and the Russian Army followed.
+Although it had been a Russian tactical victory by definition as the losses of the "defeated" outweighed those of the "victor", the Russian force did not complete all its tasks.
+Indeed, despite enormous losses, Napoleon was in a position to claim a strategic success, having snatched what was left of his army from a seemingly unavoidable catastrophe.
+There would be no large military confrontation for the rest of the retreat, although the incessant harassment of Russian Cossacks and the weather continued to take a devastating toll on the surviving members of the French army.

-The long-term result of the battle had been inconclusive.
-Although it had been a Russian tactical victory by definition as the losses of the "defeated" outweighed those of the "victor", the victorious Russian force failed to meet its original objectives.
-Indeed, despite enormous losses, Napoleon was in a position to claim a strategic victory, having snatched what was left of his army from a seemingly unavoidable catastrophe.
-There would be no large military confrontation for the rest of the retreat, although the incessant harassment of Russian Cossacks and the weather continued to take a toll on the surviving members of the French army.
+However, the battle had other consequences.
+It demonstrated that it was possible to rally Europe against Napoleon and launch an offensive against Poland and Germany.

 The losses had been extraordinary.
 It is estimated that 20–30,000 French combatants became casualties.
 "To the number of the slain in action must be added probably as many as 30,000 non-combatants."
 The Guard, which had not come into action at all, lost about 1,500 men out of 3,500.
 Much, however, had been saved.
 Napoleon, his generals, 200 guns, the war chest, much of the baggage, and thousands of officers and veteran soldiers had escaped.
 Overall, approximately 40,000 members of Napoleon's army were saved.
 Without this core of experienced men, Napoleon could not have rebuilt his armies for the battles of the War of the Sixth Coalition.